jlynnraz/Train-Schedule/README.md

 Don't miss the train!
 Add and remove train times with the train scheduler.

 ## Motivation
-Train Scheduler was designed to promote basic CRUD (Create, Remove, Update, Delete) operations.
-Combined with the use of a Firebase database and moment to keep track of time, makes the scheduling app complete.
+Train Scheduler was designed to add and remove entries from a Firebase database.
+It also utilizes moment to keep track of time, which makes the scheduling app complete.

 ## Installation
 * Fork It